 There’s no going back to the way we worked.
 At least, not for the foreseeable future.
-As the impacts of the pandemic take shape, it’s becoming clear that the shift toward remote work and hybrid teams is less of a temporary fix and more indicative of the new reality.
+As the impacts of the pandemic take shape, it’s becoming clear that the shift toward remote work and hybrid teams is less of a temporary fix and more indicative of the new reality as organizations shape their HR function for the future.

 To say it was a quick shift would be an understatement.
 In the span of weeks, if not days, organizations of every stripe were forced to abandon traditional office models and ramp up to a digital workforce.
 This meant equipping staff to work from home, securing remote access to workplace systems, and implementing new processes and technologies to protect and manage staff who remained active on the front lines.